concourse/registry-image-resource/README.md

   using `put`.

 * `aws_access_key_id`: *Optional.
 Default `""`.* The access key ID to use for authenticating with ECR.
+When using Instance Profiles this can be left blank.

 * `aws_secret_access_key`: *Optional.
 Default `""`.* The secret access key to use for authenticating with ECR.
+When using Instance Profiles this can be left blank.

 * `aws_session_token`: *Optional.
 Default `""`.* The session token to use for authenticating with STS credentials with ECR.